louismullie/temp-data/markdown_final/8a5fbb1a-da92-427f-8a1e-cc2c9eeddc1d.md

 ---

 The highest risk of uterine rupture in this patient is **prior upper uterine segment (classical) cesarean** [^113fA9Lc] because it carries a 4–9% rupture risk in subsequent pregnancies [^113H5K6p], far exceeding the modest risk from twin gestation or obesity.
-Twin pregnancy adds only a **small, incremental risk** [^115CNXvL], and obesity is not an independent risk factor for rupture [^notfound].
+Twin pregnancy adds only a **small, incremental risk** [^115CNXvL], and obesity is not an independent risk factor for rupture [^115CNXvL].
 Management should prioritize **planned cesarean delivery at 36–37 weeks** [^113H5K6p] to minimize rupture risk.

 ---